Parallel faceted imaging in radio interferometry via proximal splitting (Faceted HyperSARA): I. Algorithm and simulations: Faceted HyperSARA algorithm

-\begin{itemize} \item \textit{Data cores:} Each core involved in this group is responsible for the update of several dual variables $\mathbf{v}_{c,l,b} \in \mathbb{C}^{\ndata_{c,l,b}}$ associated with the data-fidelity terms (see Algorithm~\ref{alg:pd} line~\ref{alg:step:dual_data1}).
-These cores produce auxiliary variables $\widetilde{\mathbf{v}}_{c,l,b} \in \mathbb{R}^\nbpix$ of single channel image size, each assumed to be held in the memory of a single core (line~\ref{alg:step:dual_data2}).
-Note that the Fourier transform computed for each channel $l$ in line~\ref{alg:eq:fourier} is performed once per iteration on the data core $(l,1)$.
-Each data core $(l,b)$, with $b \in \{2, \dotsc, \nblock \}$, receives only a few coefficients of the Fourier transform of $\mathbf{x}_l$ from the data core $(l,1)$, selected by the operator $\mathbf{\ndata}_{c,l,b}$ (line~\ref{alg:eq:broadcast_fourier}); \item \textit{Facet cores:} Each worker involved in this group, composed of $\nfacet$ cores, is responsible for the update of an image tile (\emph{i.e.} a portion of the primal variable) and the dual variables $\mathbf{P}_{c,q}$ and $\mathbf{W}_{c,q}$ associated with the low-rankness and the joint average sparsity prior respectively (Algorithm~\ref{alg:pd}, lines~\ref{alg:step:dual_lr} and~\ref{alg:step:dual_sparsity}).
-Note that the image cube is stored across different facet cores, which are responsible for updating their image tile (line~\ref{alg:step:primal}).
-Since the facets underlying the proposed prior overlap, communications involving a maximum of 4 contiguous facet cores are needed to build the facet borders prior to updating the facets independently in the dual space (Algorithm~\ref{alg:pd} lines~\ref{alg:step:start_facet-nuclear}--\ref{alg:step:end_facet-l21}).
-Values of the tile of each facet are broadcast to cores handling neighbouring facets in order to update their borders (Algorithm~\ref{alg:pd} line~\ref{alg:eq:broadcast_facet}, see Figure~\ref{fig:update_gc}).
-In a second step, parts of the facet tiles overlapping with borders of nearby facets need to be updated before each tile is updated independently in the primal space (Algorithm~\ref{alg:pd} line~\ref{alg:step:aggregate}).
-More precisely, values of the parts of the borders overlapping with the tile of each facet are broadcast by the workers handling neighbouring facets, and averaged (see Figure~\ref{fig:aggregate_gc}). \end{itemize}
+The memory requirement for each data core is $\mathcal{O}(\ndata_{c,l,b}S)$ complex numbers, dominated by the storage of the sparse {de-gridding} matrices $\mathbf{G}_{c,l,b} \in \mathbb{C}^{\ndata_{c,l,b} \times \nfourier}$ (containing $\ndata_{c,l,b}S$ nonzero values).
+The computing cost associated with Algorithm~\eqref{alg:pdfb} lines \ref{alg:eq:fourier}--\ref{alg:step:residual} is $\mathcal{O}(S \ndata_{c,l,b})$.
+Note that the computing cost on the data core $(c,l,1)$ is $\mathcal{O}(S \ndata_{c,l,1} + \nbpix \log \nbpix)$, due to the computation of the discrete Fourier transform and its adjoint (see Algorithm~\eqref{alg:pdfb}, lines~\ref{alg:eq:fourier} and \ref{alg:step:aggregate}); \item \textit{Facet cores:} Each worker involved in this group, composed of $\nfacet$ cores, is responsible for the update of an image tile (\emph{i.e.} a portion of the primal variable) and the dual variables $\mathbf{P}_{c,q}$ and $\mathbf{W}_{c,q}$ associated with the low-rankness and the joint average sparsity prior respectively (Algorithm~\ref{alg:pdfb}, lines~\ref{alg:step:dual_lr} and~\ref{alg:step:dual_sparsity}).
+Note that the image cube is stored across different facet cores, which are responsible for updating an image tile (line~\ref{alg:step:primal}).
+Since the facets underlying the proposed prior overlap, communications involving a maximum of 4 contiguous facet cores are needed to build the facet borders prior to updating the facets independently in the dual space (Algorithm~\ref{alg:pdfb} lines~\ref{alg:step:start_facet-nuclear}--\ref{alg:step:end_facet-l21}).
+Values of the tile of each facet are broadcast to cores handling neighbouring facets in order to update their borders (Algorithm~\ref{alg:pdfb} line~\ref{alg:eq:broadcast_facet}, see Figure~\ref{fig:update_gc}).
+In a second step, parts of the facet tiles overlapping with borders of nearby facets need to be updated before each tile is updated independently in the primal space (Algorithm~\ref{alg:pdfb} line~\ref{alg:step:aggregate}).
+More precisely, values of the parts of the borders overlapping with the tile of each facet are broadcast by the workers handling neighbouring facets, and then averaged (see Figure~\ref{fig:aggregate_gc}).
+From Algorithm~\eqref{alg:pdfb} lines \ref{alg:step:start_facet-nuclear}--\ref{alg:step:end_facet-l21} and \ref{alg:step:aggregate}--\ref{alg:step:primal}, the memory requirement for a facet core is $\mathcal{O}(\nband_c \max\{\widetilde{\nbpix}_q, \nbpix_q\})$ real numbers.
+The cost of the corresponding steps is dominated by the $9 \times \nband_c$ wavelet transforms of a matrix containing $\nbpix_q$ pixels, with asymptotic cost $\mathcal{O}(\nbpix_q)$, and the SVD of a matrix of size $\widetilde{\nbpix}_q\times \nband_c$ with an asymptotic cost $\mathcal{O}( \widetilde{\nbpix}_q\nband_c^2 + \nband_c^3)$~\cite[Table 5.5.1 p.293]{Golub2013}. \end{itemize}